0xcabrex/Rexbot/README.md

 - `8ball` - Gives a yes, no or a maybe to a question asked, completely random but fun ;)
 - `avatar | av` - Shows the avatar of the user mentioned
-- `userinfo` - Gives the info of the user entered
+- `userinfo | ui` - Gives the info of the user entered
-- `serverinfo` - Gives the info of the server
+- `serverinfo | si` - Gives the info of the server
 - `meme` - Sends you a beautifully crafted meme
 - `dog | doggo | pupper` - Gets you a cute pupper using internet magic
 - `cat | kitty` - Gets you an adorable kitty picture from the internet
+- `asciify` - ASCIIfies your message.
+- `servercount | sc` - Shows you how many servers the bot is in and total number of members in those servers combined

 ### Moderation commands